Hurricane Lee strengthens into ‘dangerous’ Category 5 storm

 Meanwhile, Tropical Storm Margot has become the 13th named storm of the season after forming on Thursday evening.

 It was located some 465km (290 miles) west-northwest of the Cape Verde islands.
-It had winds of up to 65km/h (40 miles per hour) and was forecast to strengthen into a hurricane over the weekend.
-It was moving west-northwest at 28km/h (17 miles per hour) and is expected to remain over open water.
+It had winds of up to 65km/h (40mph) and was forecast to strengthen into a hurricane over the weekend.
+It was moving west-northwest at 28km/h (17mph) and is expected to remain over open water.

-The National Ocean and Atmospheric Administration in August forecast between 14 to 21 named storms this season, with six to 11 of them expected to become hurricanes, and of those, two to five possibly developing into major hurricanes.
+The National Ocean and Atmospheric Administration in August forecasted between 14 to 21 named storms this season, with six to 11 of them expected to become hurricanes, and of those, two to five possibly developing into major hurricanes.

 In the Pacific, Hurricane Jova churned through open waters far from Mexico’s southwest coast as a Category 4 storm.
 It posed no threat to land.

-It was located about 965km (600 miles) southwest of the southern tip of Baja, California, and was moving west-northwest at 28km/h (17 miles per hour) with winds up to 230km/h (145 miles per hour).
+It was located about 965km (600 miles) southwest of the southern tip of Baja, California, and was moving west-northwest at 28km/h (17mph) with winds up to 230km/h (145mph).
 The storm is expected to weaken starting late on Thursday.